hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 # Introduction

-Carbon-based molecules are central to a host of chemical and biological processes because of their broad range of structure and reactivity.
+Carbon-based molecules are central to a host of chemical and biological processes because of their broad range of function.
 The millions of organic compounds alone, ranging from polymers to pharmaceuticals, make the field important for study.
 Yet organic chemistry is also a highly integrated discipline that impacts and is impacted by the other branches of chemistry and other sciences.
 Indeed organic chemistry enables a molecular understanding of physicochemical phenomena in materials science, the environment, biology, and medicine.
 Because the field has reached a high level of integration with these areas, progress in organic chemistry continues at a fast pace and much more remains to be discovered.

 # Course goals and objectives